India is Weaponizing Its Spiritual Tourists

 Every July, thousands of buses, trucks, cars, mules, and palanquin bearers crawl up 12, 768 treacherous feet of mountainous terrain to reach the Amarnath cave, where a smooth ice stalagmite dedicated to the Hindu god Shiva reaches up from the cave floor.
 The devotees heading for this linga (a Hindu term for venerated, somewhat phallic objects) are making one of the most dangerous pilgrimages in India — not just because of the height and harsh weather, but because the cave is slap-bang in the middle of the divided, and violent, border state of Jammu and Kashmir.

-But the Indian state has been encouraging, protecting, and indirectly funding these dangerous journeys.
+But the Indian state has been encouraging, protecting, and controlling the flow of funds to these dangerous journeys.
 Kashmir has its fair share of traditional yatra (pilgrimage) sites.
 But India’s current Hindu nationalist government is now backing efforts to turn it into an Indian Jerusalem, mixing religious and national sentiment to turn the disputed territory into sacred ground that can never be surrendered.

 A busload of pilgrims on July 10 were the latest victims.
 Like most devotees, they traveled as part of an army-shielded convoy.
 The 200,000 yatris (pilgrims) who head to the cave every year are protected by 700,000 soldiers stationed in the province — 40,000 of them mobilized to protect this route alone.
 But a flat tire left them isolated and vulnerable.
 Four militants, allegedly from the Pakistan-based jihadi group Lashkar-e-Taiba, shot up the bus, killing seven people.